News · Cataract pathways · Updated May 2026

 • Posterior capsule opacification (PCO) — ~10–30% over 5 years; outpatient YAG laser capsulotomy fixes it in minutes.

-• Photic phenomena — Halos / glare / starbursts, more common with multifocal IOLs; usually settle by 6–12 weeks.
+• Photic phenomena — halos / glare / starbursts, more common with multifocal IOLs; usually settle by 6–12 weeks.

 Read more: PCO and YAG capsulotomy · Why does my vision get cloudy years after cataract surgery?